 - Personalization — personal money management apps are simpler and more user-friendly compared to business accounting software, but they still need to have some level of flexibility.
 For example, many users might want a joint finance app for couples, or an app to teach their children financial literacy.

 - Analytics — for the majority of users, it’s the key feature of personal finance apps.
 The most important thing for them is to always have a clear picture of how much money they have, where it is, and what it is spent on.

 But to be competitive, the aim of every application is to offer something unique.
 These features are less frequent and may serve as an example of how to differ from the rival apps:

 - Money management tips like in YNAB.

 - Analytics of forecasted future expenses.

 Budgeting app design

 Many designers place value on the use of smooth micro-animations in such apps.
-Micro-animations are small functional animations that help users by giving them visual responses to their actions and showing changes.
+Micro-animations are small functional animations that help users by giving visual responses to actions and showing changes.
 They are used for various clickable elements like buttons, sliders, or icons.
-Micro animations hint on what state you are in and what to expect next.
+Micro animations help clarify what your current status is and what to expect next.

 These are the technologies that we use for making mobile apps: